GTXamelia/DSProject/README.md

 2. [CSS Styling](https://github.com/cian2009/DSProject/blob/master/Client/WebContent/style.css)
 I created a custom css file with custom styling for the project to give user input a bit of flavor.

+3. Smart querying: Removing customer will also remove their bookings.
+Removing a car will also remove a booking as the car will no longer be available.

 ## Built With